HeroHunterIguess/GOOBCORE/README.md

 # GOOBCORE

 ## ⚠️ public game jam version is migrated to the game-jam-version branch
+This main branch will contain the most up-to-date code, however may not be released.

 ## general info
 This is a relatively small rogue-like game made for Game Off 2025.